heathbanak/TrackMeds/README.md

 # TrackMeds
-A basic C++ program to help track medications taken Implented for personal use
+A basic C++ program to help track medications taken.
+Implented for personal use